ITP-175-FA18/syllabus/welcome.md

     ![cc signup 2][23]

-3. Codecademy really wants you to signup for their Pro service, which **is not required** for this course.
-Anytime you are asked to start a free trial, you can skip or exit out of that.
+3. Codecademy really wants you to signup for their Pro service, which is **NOT required** for this course.
+Anytime you are asked to sign up for Pro, you can skip or exit out of that.
 4. Click the black background to opt out of the Pro trial and you should see a screen like this

     ![cc signup 3][24]